vectordotdev/vector/rfcs/2020-12-01-TODO-dynamic-sampling.md

 Dynamic buckets bear the risk of a species of high cardinality problem.
-If you specify, say, 4 fields for `key_combination` and each of those fields can have many different values, you may end up with performance degradation.
-Controlling bucket explosion via setting a hard limit, however, bears the downside that it's not clear which bucketing strategy should take over if too many buckets are being created.
-Thus, for a first iteration I propose adding [metrics](#metrics) to the `sampler` transform that would enable users to keep track of bucket creation behavior to inform their decisions but not to provide an explicit lever.
+If you specify, say, 4 fields for `key_combination` and each of those fields can have many different values, you may end up with many, many buckets and thereby high memory usage, performance degradation, etc. Controlling bucket explosion via setting a hard limit, however, bears the downside that it's not clear which bucketing strategy should take over if too many buckets are being created.
+Thus, for a first iteration I propose adding [metrics](#metrics) to the `sampler` transform that would enable users to keep track of bucket creation behavior to inform their decisions but not providing an explicit lever.

 #### Named + dynamic?

 It's not inconceivable that named and dynamic buckets could coexist for the same event stream.
 It's not clear, however, that this behavior serves any particular use case, and thus I propose initially allowing for either named or dynamic buckets but not both.
-If users need to apply both approaches to an event stream, they should use swimlanes to split the stream and apply two separate `sampler`s.
+If users need to apply both approaches to an event stream, they should use swimlanes to split the stream and apply separate `sampler`s.

 ### Exclusion